 when the hands are slippery.
 The simple pouch sheath accepts belts up to 1 1/2".

 The Steinbit is a fillet knife with a thin (about .125") flexable blade (not laminated)

 about six isnches long.
 The handle is about 4 1/2" long and has a cutout for the forefinger

 to give solid control when the hands are wet and slippery.
 It's supplied with the usual

 $89 Out of Stock

 The Helle basic series is new to North America, but I gather it has been sold in Europe for some time.
 The knives lack some of the elegance of the regular line, but retain all of the function.
 The handles are plain birch rather than curly birch.
 The shape of the handle is distinctively Scandinavian and works well with the draw cuts favored when using gloves or mittens.
 They are supplied with non-laminated blades of the fine Sandvik 12C27 stainless steel.
 The sheaths are neatly made of stout leather.

 The Fiskekniv is a basic fishing knife in the Norwegian style.
-It has a polished 6" blade that is narrow and thin, but quite stiff compared to the Finnish fishing knives.
-The handle is about 4 1/2".
-The price is only $72
+It has a polished 6" blade that is narrow and thin.
+The blade is about .087" thick at the base, and is quite stiff compared to the Finnish fishing knives.
+The handle is about 4 1/2". $72 (one in stock)

 The Tollekniv is an all around utility blade.
 The polished Sandvik blade is about 4 1/8" long.
 The 4 1/2" handle is smoothly sanded and has a nicely mellow finish.
 The slotted sheath will accept belts up to about 1 3/4".
 This is about all the knife anyone needs.
 The price is also $69